jeffbarish/wax-manual/source/edit.rst

 Properties
 ++++++++++

-Properties are also metadata, but unlike the metadata that we discussed above, the same properties appear in every work of every genre.
-Edit the values for these metadata on the final page in Edit mode.
+Properties are also metadata, but unlike the metadata that we discussed above, the same properties appear in every work regardless of genre.

 .. image:: figures/edit-props.png
     :align: center

 .. _automatic-properties:

-Wax maintains seven properties automatically.
-It assigns values to the first three (times played, date created, and date played) when you save a work, and it updates three of them (not date created) automatically when you play works.
-It assigns values to the remaining four when you start ripping a CD or when you import files.
-It will leave the value blank when the property is irrelevant or indeterminable.
-For example, the resolution (the number of bits per sample) varies for lossy encoders like Ogg.
-Sometimes tags contain invalid values (such as a sample rate of 0).
+Wax maintains several properties automatically.
+It assigns a value to date created when you save a work, and it updates date played and times played when you play a work.
+It assigns remaining values when you start ripping a CD or when you import files as long as the value is relevant, determinable, and rational.
+(Sometimes tags contain invalid values such as a sample rate of 0.)
 For files, Wax attempts to populate "source" with the web site from which a file was purchased.
 It identifies the web site by searching for a URL among the tags.
 If it fails to find one, it will specify "File".
 The source for a rip is always "CD".
 Although Wax will set and update these values automatically, you are still allowed to edit them yourself.

-In addition to the automatic properties, you will also see here any user properties that you :ref:`defined in WaxConfig<user-properties>`.
+In addition to the automatic properties, you will also see here any user properties that you defined in :ref:`WaxConfig<user-properties>`.

 Wax displays properties in Play mode on the :ref:`Props page<play-props-page>`.